yisomething/Numerical-Methods/lab1/README.md

 # This is written document for lab1. cmput340
-## author Yiyang Wang
+`author Yiyang Wang`

 ## exercise 1 :
 * e1.m </br>
-` vectorize the for loop and compare the time `</br>
+ vectorize the for loop and compare the time </br>
-` Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.`
+ Vectorized code runs faster because it doesnt contains loops, and it has shorter lines.

 * e2.m  hi.jpg </br>
+`run: click space once a image shows. for the pop out figure, select a region` </br>
-`some basic image processing: gray scale, get user click,`</br>
+some basic image processing: gray scale, get user click,</br>
-`contrast and brightness images, blur the image`
+contrast and brightness images, blur the image

 ## exercise 2: ex2.m